holochain/docs-pages/src/glossary.md

 #### Back end

-Synonymous with a collection of [DNA instances](#dna-instance) for a [hApp](#holochain-application-happ) --- the code that contains the base-level persistence and validation logic.
+Synonymous with a collection of [DNA instances](#dna-instance) for a [hApp](#holochain-application-happ) &mdash; the code that contains the base-level persistence and validation logic.

 #### Blockchain